 Using section 42 asset for share transfers for Section 13 sex

 Section 13sex allows natural persons and legal entities, who have 5+ properties, to claim 50-100% back in tax breaks on all (or any) new or unused properties.
 The issue with 13sex is that you can’t sell the properties for 20 years, or you will be liable to pay back the whole tax break.
 Having your property in a company can thus be very beneficial if you want to sell the property company rather than the property, as it doesn’t trigger the clawback.
-Transferring existing properties into the company through asset for share means you can leverage the tax break without spending loads of money on capital gains tax.
+Transferring existing properties into the company through section 42 of income tax act asset for share means you can leverage the tax break without spending loads of money on capital gains tax.

 Using section 42 asset for share transfers to lowering costs